Greg Glassman – Broken Science Talk

 [01:00:45] And he goes, No. We go, Yeah, we pulled it up.
 You know, look, here’s what you see.
 Studies show that sugar is good for you and you pay the money and no one does because they just.
 Well, here’s a study.
 He says it’s good for you.
 And you pay the money and you.
 Get on the other side and you see, oh, you know, sponsored by the American Beverage Association.
 And it was just.
 In one.
 Sitting there.
 He made a call to NIH and got that put on to the that disclosure put on to the abstract side.
 And within two days, we were seeing them look, it says over here that this was paid for by soda.
 You’d hope that makes a difference.
 I don’t have.
 A whole bag of those.
 Kinds of things.
 That one came as a surprise.
 I wish we had gone into Blumenthal’s office three years.
 Earlier and asked for this, but it often seems that way in the military, too.
 There’s someone that can pick up a phone call, make something happen.
 I leave it to you good people to to be that person, you know.
 But I would like to get his past the point of thinking that that nine out of ten dentists are right and one out of ten is wrong, and that there’s anyone that can get in front of you and say that if you don’t believe in me, you’re not following science and you shouldn’t be following the warnings or the threats of any model that hasn’t predicted something novel and important prior.
 Right.
 And these might be harder lessons to learn.
 Maybe they’re more dramatic lessons, but I think.
 Philosophically and logically, they’re pretty dramatic.

 I also want to leave you this.
 So I’ve got we’ve we’ve what some of this is required is that we churn out a definition of modern science.
-And key to doing that was the understanding that science is an extension of Natural verbal communications, such as English, ASL More, logic and Symbolic representation and treatment of relationships betwe… More.
+And key to doing that was the understanding that science is an extension of language, logic and mathematics.
 And so if science requires that two plus two before or is it a small.
 P value is is is.
 Evidence of a causal.
 Relationship rather than just a correlate to one potentially.
 [01:02:43] Or.
 If terms get changed in there, meaning we have plasticity to terminology.
 We’ve got a language fault here.